Petrelli/zhe/_pages/professional.md

 * IEEE Transactions on Industrial Informatics
 * IEEE Transactions on Intelligent Transportation Systems
 * IEEE Transactions on Network and Service Management
-* IEEE IEEE Transactions on Network Science and Engineering
+* IEEE Transactions on Network Science and Engineering
 * IEEE Internet of Things Journal
 * IEEE Network
 * IEEE Communications Letters